yudan888/infinite-craft-auto-merger/README.md

 * **🏷️ Ignore Numbers Filter**: Exclude numeric/numbered items from combinations with a single checkbox.
 * **📺 Embedded YouTube Player**: Paste any YouTube video URL or ID into the panel to watch videos while automating.
 * **🔊 Audio & UI Controls**: Toggle game mute instantly, drag the panel around your screen, or minimize it to stay out of your workspace.
+* **🌙 Dynamic Dark Mode Syncing**: Dark mode compatibility, when you enable the mode the panel automatically syncs to the setting.

 ---